JamesG9802/STS2-Analytics/README.md

 This is a mod for Slay the Spire 2, a roguelike cardbuilder by [Mega Crit Games](https://www.megacrit.com/).

 It demonstrates a basic implementation of a mod to augment the in-game UI to provide more information.
-In this case, cards can now show relevant statistics when presented.
+In this case, cards can now show relevant statistics when presented:
+- The number of runs since you last picked a card.
+- How often you picked a card.
+- How often you win when picking a card.

 ![A screnshot from the game with statistics over card rewards.](repo/example.png)

 Note: I don't know Godot/the modified engine well, so there are some ~slight~ issues with refreshing the UI.
-Hopefully, this is a good starter point to iterate upon,
+Hopefully, this is a good starter point to iterate upon.

 # Installation